Consumers cannot compare travel costs and schedules based on false advertising.

 Hotel pricing involves increasing mandatory fees

 Hotels suffer from false advertising when mandatory hotel fees are hidden from consumers.
 This problem has been growing over the past 10 years.
 Today, it is worse than ever.
 Consumers attempting to compare prices across hotel chains see false advertising.
-Whenever a hotel website, online travel site like Expedia or a metasearch site like Kayak lists hotels by room rates, consumers face false advertising.
+Whenever a hotel website, an online travel site like Expedia or a metasearch site like Kayak lists hotels by room rates, consumers face false advertising.

 In a listing of rooms by price in Las Vegas, at least half of the room rates are listed with false prices.
 The real cost to spend the night at most hotels in Vegas is not listed.
 Hotels are not required to include mandatory fees in their advertised prices.
 If a hotel wants to appear less expensive, it advertises a lower room rate.
 Later, the hotel lets the consumer know that there will be another hefty mandatory fee.
 On average, these mandatory hotel fees at hotels engaging in this false advertising cost consumers an additional $30 a night.